telerik/winforms-docs/chartview/features/lasso-selection.md

 {{endregion}}

->note The controllers added in **RadChartView** are invoked in the order at which they have been added.
+>tip The controllers added in **RadChartView** are invoked in the order at which they have been added.
 In case a **LassoZoomController** is to be used together with a **LassoSelectionController**, the selection controller needs to be added first.

 >caption Figure 2: Lasso and Zoom
 ![chartview-features-lasso-selection 002](images/chartview-features-lasso-selection004.gif)